MakennaAllred/startup/README.md

 5. I tried to implement flexing so my pages would be responsive to fitting all formats
 6. I also tried to implement spacing between elements by adjusting the respective padding or margins so things fit nicely on the page.
 However, I struggled to adjust the spacing in between similar elements, like on the propose event page.
 I also want to adjust the frequency section so the checkboxes are side by side, but I couldn't figure out how to do that.
 I will continue to study it until I figure it out.
 7. I'm super excited continually refine my work.

+# Changes
+After talking with Professor Jensen I'm going to shift the idea of my web application to make it a little more feasible.
+Here are the changes I'm making:
+  1. I'm dropping the calendar page.
+I'm focusing on the functionality of the other pages, and will come back to it if time permits/if it proves to be necessary.
+  2. The app will now function as a calendar sharing platform where you can see the events of others
+  3. The notifications page will become an event page where you will see your events, the events of a selected user, and the latest events scheduled